Jeannie Colvin, MFT

 Many people associate trauma with abuse, rape, or war.
 While those are certainly traumatic experiences, trauma isn’t limited to them.
 Any event that overwhelms your ability to cope—sending you into fight, flight, or freeze—can be traumatic.

 What’s traumatic for one person may not be for another, even within the same family.
 For example, one sibling might feel devastated by an event, while another is less affected.
-In our work together, we’ll explore how your unique experiences have shaped you.

 You can have freedom from your past

 Trauma counseling requires a thoughtful sense of timing.
 Moving too quickly can feel overwhelming or even re-traumatizing.
 On the other hand, staying in one place for too long can reinforce avoidance—a natural coping strategy that may keep someone feeling stuck.
-I have a deep appreciation for these subtleties and bring a compassionate, attuned approach to this work.

 Copyright © 2025 Jeannie Colvin, MFT - All Rights Reserved.